-I am a Computer Engineering PhD student in USC under supervision of Ramesh Govindan and Minlan Yu in NSL.
-I have B.Sc. and M.Sc. degree in Information Technology Engineering from Sharif University of Technology (Tehran, Iran).
+I am a Computer Engineering PhD candidate in USC under supervision of Ramesh Govindan and Minlan Yu in NSL.
+I work on resource virtualization in software defined networks for which I developed two systems: vCRIB (NSDI'13) and DREAM (SIGCOMM'14).
+I got B.Sc. and M.Sc. degrees in Information Technology Engineering in 2007 and 2010 from Sharif University of Technology (Tehran, Iran).

 Consider many management policies each creating lots of OpenFlow rules such as Accept/Deny rules for access control.
 How can we pack them all in the switches on/off the shortest path with limited resources?
 There are three challenges: 1) rules can overlap and separating them may change their semantics, so we partition overlapping rules to decouple them.
 2) In packing partitions on switches, we must put partitions with similar rules on the same switch to save resources.
 We solved this as a special version of bin-packing problem by an approximation algorithm with provable bound.
 Then we extend it to the case that partition similarities depend on the switch resource model (hardware vs. software switch) and 3) Forwarding flows imposes traffic overhead.
 For example, dropping a flow on ToR has one hop overhead comparing to drop it at server.
 We minimize traffic overhead using an online greedy algorithm.
 We evaluated the system using large scale simulation and a prototype using OVS and showed that vCRIB could find many non-trivial placements with less than 10% traffic overhead.